cancervariants/fusion-representation/docs/source/terminology.rst

 Regulatory Fusions
 ##################
 In contrast to chimeric transcript fusions, deregulated gene fusions are primarily characterized by the rearrangement of regulatory elements from one gene near a second gene, resulting in the increased gene product expression of the second gene.
-This class of gene fusions include promoter-swapping gene fusions such as TMPRSS2(hgnc:11876)::ERG(hgnc:3446), as well as enhancer-driven gene fusions such as reg@IGH(hgnc:5477)::MYC(hgnc:7553).
+This class of gene fusions include promoter-swapping gene fusions such as reg_p@TMPRSS2(hgnc:11876)::ERG(hgnc:3446), as well as enhancer-driven gene fusions such as reg_e@IGH(hgnc:5477)::MYC(hgnc:7553).
 Gene products rendered unexpressed or non-functional should not be described as gene fusions, even when they result from a genomic rearrangement.

+:opt:`A regulatory fusion is defined as the interaction of regulatory elements between two genes brought into proximity by genomic rearrangement, driving aberrant gene product expression.`

 .. figure:: images/regulatory-fusions.png
    :scale: 50%